Online Active Model Selection for Pre-trained Classifiers: CONCLUSIONS

 \section{CONCLUSIONS}

-\looseness -1 We introduced an online active model selection approach to -\mpick-- selectively sample instances that are informative for ranking pre-trained models and sequentially predicting labels.
+\looseness -1 We introduced an online active model selection approach --\mpick-- to selectively query the labels of instances that are informative for ranking pre-trained models and to sequentially predict unseen labels.
 Our framework is generic, easy to implement, and applies across various classification tasks.
 We derived theoretical guarantees and illustrate the effectiveness of our method on several real-world datasets.